 - Documents can be sent by e-mail for users of screen-readers,

-- Please provide, as part of your request: contact information for yourself, what material you need, the name of the event or program you are participating in, and the name and sponsoring department of the event.
+- Please provide with your request: your contact information, what material you need, the name of the event or program you are participating in and the name and sponsoring department of the event.